wint-fm/faymay.github.io/4_fanprojects.md

                     <header class="major">
                         <h3><span class="translate">Screen support for FayMay🩷</span></h3>
                     </header>
                     <p><span class="translate">This fan support project is organized by Chinese fans for FayMay's very first fan-meeting in Hangzhou, China.
 The screen location is at Hangzhou Lakeside Yintai in77 Zone C. There are two screens showing the fan support video at the ground floor and the second floor.
-The fan support video can be seen <strong>between 10am to 10pm from 20 September to 22 September 2024.</strong>.
+The fan support video can be seen <strong>between 10am to 10pm from 20 Sept to 22 Sept 2024.</strong>.
 The video running frequency is 15 seconds/time, about 100 times/day.
-If you are in China, please make sure to visit the location.</span></p>
+If you are in Hangzhou, please make sure to visit the location.</span></p>
                     <p><span class="translate">Please</span><span class="vote-link"> <a href="https://x.com/Gackyccc_/status/1836948529648128004"><span class="translate">check the English verion of the post here.</span></a></span></p>
                     <p><span class="translate">Please</span><span class="vote-link"> <a href="https://x.com/GAOXING0610_/status/1837037239890759760"><span class="translate">check the Chinese verion of the post here.</span></a></span></p>
                 </div>